-The Clinical Pathology Laboratory is in the Department of Population Medicine and is also a unit of the Animal Health Diagnostic Center at Cornell University.
-The Laboratory is staffed by three clinical pathologists, all of whom are board-certified by the American College of Veterinary Pathologists, 2 clinical pathology residents, a laboratory manager, 7 medical technologists and 2 administrative assistants.
+The Clinical Pathology Laboratory is in the Department of Population Medicine and Diagnostic Sciences, and is also a unit of the Animal Health Diagnostic Center at Cornell University.
+The Laboratory is staffed by four clinical pathologists, all of whom are board-certified by the American College of Veterinary Pathologists, a laboratory manager, multiple medical technologists and veterinary technicians, and three administrative assistants.
+We also have three training positions including two clinical pathology residents and one intern.
 We have a high-volume, high-quality laboratory equipped with state-of-the-art analyzers.
 We provide diagnostic testing and professional consultation services to the Cornell University Hospital for Animals, to researchers affiliated with Cornell University and to private veterinary practitioners and researchers throughout New York, the USA, and worldwide.

 The clinical pathology section is an academic unit with three mandates: